ml-struct-bio/cryodrgn/README.md

 * official support for Python 3.12, deprecating support for Python 3.9
 * [NEW] consolidated `cryodrgn parse_star` command (merging `parse_pose_star` and `parse_ctf_star`)
 * `analyze` is now run automatically on the final epoch once model training is complete
-* faster backprojection and downsampling
+* faster backprojection and downsampling; `--multigpu` for faster landscape analysis

 ### Updates in Version 3.x